TheUnicat/chessGPT/README.md

 # chessGPT
+NOTE: This repository contains some of the worst code I've ever written.
+Please do not equate my general competence with this project.

+MODEL: The model weights (to be placed in out-chessGPT-char) can be found at https://huggingface.co/AIBear/ChessGPT-DT-50m/tree/main

 A chess engine built on the decision transformer architecture.
-Built on the nanoGPT repository made by Andrej Karpathy.
+Created with the nanoGPT repository made by Andrej Karpathy.

 Currently working on a second version with pretraining on randomly-generated trajectories to reduce overfitting.